jamestjsp/SLICOT_C/docs/CONTRIBUTING_FOR_AI.md

    - Document why specific implementation choices were made
    - Note any deviations from the usual patterns
    - Reference similar wrappers that influenced implementation

+6. **Use DLL Export Macro**:
+   - Always prefix the C wrapper function definition with `SLICOT_C_WRAPPER_API`.
+   - This macro handles platform-specific details for exporting functions from shared libraries (DLLs on Windows).
+See `CONTRIBUTING.md` Section 12.5 for details.

 ## 10. Troubleshooting Guide